SovereignCloudStack/standards/Standards/scs-0103-v1-standard-flavors.md

   The `disk`N`-type=ssd` setting corresponds to the `s` disk modifier, other options are `nvme` (`p`), `hdd` (`h`) and `network` (`n`).
 Only flavors without disk and those with `diskN-type=network` can be expected to support live-migration.
+- `scs:required=REQSTATUS` with `REQSTATUS` being `mandatoryv1|recommendedv1|optional`.
+  If this setting does not exist, it is treated as if it was set to `optional`.
+  This setting allows users and tools to assess whether the usage of flavors in their deployments is fully portable by only requiring mandatory flavors or has some (`recommended`) or a high risk (`optional`) of not working as is on other SCS-compatible IaaS environments.
+  The version number (mandatory*v1*) allows the evolution of the requirement status and the version number corresponds to the version of this standard (scs-0103).
+Should a flavor that was recommended in scs-0103-v1 become mandatory in scs-0103-v2, the correct `extra_spec` setting would change from `scs:required=recommendedv1` to `scs:required=mandatoryv2`.
+  (The flavors that remain mandatory should also be upgraded from `mandatoryv1` to `mandatoryv2`.
+   We don't intend to drop actively used flavors from the mandatory list, so one could argue that mandatoryvN would imply mandatoryvM for M>=N, but let's not assume there never can be an exception.
+Flavors that fall off the list might keep their old `recommendedv1` or `mandatoryv1` setting rather than being switched to `optional`, a tool evalutaing portability between clouds that comply to v2 of this standard would still flag them as if it was set to `optional` ...)

 Whenever ANY of these are present on ANY flavor, the corresponding semantics must be satisfied.